 info(“Error in init method”);

-Once you have got the above code correctly entered, you should now be able to generate your report directly from the form.
+You should now be able to generate your report directly from the form with required parameters.